eshwes01/travel/README.md

 ## Tasks

 The tasks for the website development process was closely followed as mentioned in CI's Django module "I Think Therefore I Blog" walkthrough project.
+Web site idea is mainly inspired from the tour package travel providers site.